Connected with each yearβs Atlantic hurricane season, you can access a list of potential names for tropical storms and hurricanes.

 All the potential names for storms were used, with a further nine named storms designated with letters from the Greek alphabet.

 But in 2018, the last time Oscar was listed, Hurricane Oscar was the last named storm of the season.
+In 2024, with Hurricane Oscar already in the record books, it’s possible several more storms lie ahead.

-All named storms are a form of tropical cyclone — a rotating, organized system of clouds and thunderstorms that originates over tropical or subtropical waters and has a closed low-level circulation.
+All named storms are a form of tropical cyclone β a rotating, organized system of clouds and thunderstorms that originates over tropical or subtropical waters and has a closed low-level circulation.

 Topical Depression Oscar

-Early in a cyclone’s development, as a tropical depression, wind speeds are less than 39 mph.
+Early in a cycloneβs development, as a tropical depression, wind speeds are less than 39 mph.
 Tropical depressions are not named but are numbered and tracked in case they grow into tropical storms or hurricanes.

 Tropical Storm Oscar